Black Bean and Rice Bake

 3. Depending on if your pan is extra wide or extra deep, you may or may not want to increase the amount of cheese.
 If your pan has a 10-inch diameter, you won’t need more cheese – you simply want a thin layer on top of the rice.
 But if your pan is much wider, use extra cheese as desired to top the whole bed of rice.

-Although we recommend sticking to our tried-and-true recipe below for the best chance of success, it’s easy to customize any rice and bean bake to your liking!
+Although we recommend sticking to our tried-and-true recipe below, it’s easy to customize any rice and bean bake to your liking!
 Here are a few tips for making this dish your own:

 • Try a different kind of rice, if you prefer brown or basmati over jasmine.
 Note that each type of rice has its own set of nutritional benefits, so choose one that fits your needs.

-• You can easily substitute the pasilla and jalapeno peppers with other chili peppers if desired.
-However, substituting with something milder like bell pepper will yield a very different flavor profile in this dish.
+• You can easily substitute the poblano and jalapeno peppers with other peppers if you are looking for a spicier or milder version of this dish.

-• The mild flavor of shredded Mexican-blend cheese complements the rice, beans, peppers, and tomatoes nicely, but you can always substitute with cheddar, mozzarella, or pepper jack if desired.
+• The mild flavor of shredded Mexican-blend cheese complements the rice, beans, peppers, and tomatoes nicely, but you can always substitute with cheddar, mozzarella, or pepper jack.

 • For a dairy-free dish, you can skip the cheese entirely or opt for vegan cashew cheese instead.

-Our black bean and rice bake is one of those rare healthy comfort food dishes.
-A spoonful of crispy rice and a little gooey cheese balanced out by spicy black beans, veggies, and creamy avocado is just so satisfying.
+Our black bean and rice bake was one of the first healthy comfort food recipes we created and now it’s what we specialize in!
+It turns out, a spoonful of crispy rice and a little gooey cheese balanced out by spicy black beans, veggies, and creamy avocado is just so satisfying that we couldn’t bear to eat any other way.
 It’s warm, it’s healthy, and it’s cheap – so it’s the perfect staple dinner recipe for anyone trying to eat less meat and spend less on groceries without sacrificing on flavor.
 Try the recipe below and don’t forget to rate, comment, and share if you enjoy it.
 We’d love to hear what you think!

 Love this recipe?
 You may enjoy these recipes, too: